iNavFlight/inav/docs/Settings.md

 ### nav_disarm_on_landing

-If set to ON, iNav disarms the FC after landing
+If set to ON, INAV disarms the FC after landing

 | Default | Min | Max |
 | --- | --- | --- |